-If you want to backup a remote filesystem the rsnapshot server needs to be able to access the target machine over SSH without password.
-For more information on how to enable it please see OpenSSH documentation.
+If you want to backup a remote filesystem, the rsnapshot server needs to be able to access the target machine over SSH without password.
+For more information on how to enable this please see OpenSSH documentation.
 If the backup target is a local filesystem there is no need to set up OpenSSH.

 /etc/rsnapshot.conf.
 Below you can find some of the options available there.

-The root directory where all snapshots will be stored:
+The root directory where all snapshots will be stored is found at:

-How many old backups you would like to keep.
-Since rsnapshot uses incremental backups, we can afford to keep older backups for awhile before removing them.
+rsnapshot uses incremental backups, we can afford to keep older backups for a while before removing them.
 You set these up under the

 retain daily 6 retain weekly 7 retain monthly 4

 In this example we will keep 6 snapshots of our daily strategy, 7 snapshots of our weekly strategy, and 4 snapshots of our monthly strategy.
 These data will guide the rotation made by